 As you know the plugins, themes and even WordPress are collections of PHP files.
 During the update process for themes, plugins and WordPress the directory is removing existing files and replacing them with new files.

 So during the update process there can be incomplete or broken files, the missing files of php which are being installed or removed to replace.
-During this period if any user try to load your website they would see notices, errors, fatal errors which can bring your website into the site is experiencing technical difficulties.
+During this period if any user try to load your website they would see notices, errors, fatal errors which can bring your website into “There has been a critical error on this website“.
 Because of missing files server can raise missing file errors, or undeclared functions which are declared on files which are removed at the moment.
 To secure you from such errors and further issues which can worry you.
 WordPress simple makes your website unavailable to access and puts your website on maintenance mode.

 Once WordPress complete its update process and no issue arise during the update.
 WordPress simply turn off the maintenance mode and your website is live back.